karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

 If the array only contains one item class name it the characters will always spawn with this item when "UseCustomClothing" is enabled otherwise, the item will be selected randomly.

+# StartingGear
-### "UseStartingGear"
+### "EnableStartingGear"
 Bool.
-- 0 = The player will spawn with the vanilla default gear
+- 0 = The player will spawn with the vanilla default gear.
-- 1 = The player will spawn with the configured gear in this file
+- 1 = The player will spawn with the configured gear in this file.

-### "UsingUpperGear"
+### "UseUpperGear"
 Bool.
 - 0 = The "UpperGear" will not be used.
-Nothing from this list will spawn
+Nothing from this list will spawn on the player character.
-- 1 = The items from "UpperGear" will be added into the inventory of the player in his Upper inventory (shirt inventory)
+- 1 = The items from "UpperGear" will be added into the inventory of the player in his Upper inventory (shirt inventory).

-### "UsingPantsGear"
+### "UsePantsGear"
 Bool.
 - 0 = The "PantsGear" will not be used.
-Nothing from this list will spawn
+Nothing from this list will spawn on the player character.
-- 1 = The items from "PantsGear" will be added into the inventory of the player in his Pant inventory
+- 1 = The items from "PantsGear" will be added into the inventory of the player in his Pant inventory.

-### "UsingBackpackGear"
+### "UseBackpackGear"
 Bool.
 - 0 = The "BackpackGear" will not be used.
-Nothing from this list will spawn
+Nothing from this list will spawn on the player character.
-- 1 = The items from "BackpackGear" will be added into the inventory of the player in his backpack inventory
+- 1 = The items from "BackpackGear" will be added into the inventory of the player in his backpack inventory.

+### "UseVestGear"
+Bool.
+- 0 = The "VestGear" will not be used.
+Nothing from this list will spawn on the player character.
+- 1 = The items from "VestGear" will be added into the inventory of the player in his vest inventory.

+### "UseVestGear"
+Bool.
+- 0 = The "VestGear" will not be used.
+Nothing from this list will spawn on the player character.
+- 1 = The items from "VestGear" will be added into the inventory of the player in his vest inventory.

+### "UsePrimaryWeapon"
+Bool.
+- 0 = The "PrimaryWeapon" will not be used.
+Player will not spawn with a primary weapon.
+- 1 = The item defined at "PrimaryWeapon" will be added into the inventory of the player in his primary weapon slot.

-### "SpawnBackpacks"
+### "UseSecondaryWeapon"
-Array.
-- List of class names used for the items spawning inside the backpack
+Bool.
+- 0 = The "SecondaryWeapon" will not be used.
+Player will not spawn with a secondary weapon.
+- 1 = The item defined at "SecondaryWeapon" will be added into the inventory of the player in his secondary weapon slot.

 ### "UpperGear"
 Array.
-- List of class names used for the upper gear
+- List of class names used for the upper gear.

 ### "PantsGear"
 Array.
-- List of class names used for the pants gear
+- List of class names used for the pants gear.

 ### "BackpackGear"
 Array.
-- List of class names used for the backpack gear
+- List of class names used for the backpack gear.

+### "VestGear"
+Array.
+- List of class names used for the vest gear.

+### "PrimaryWeapon"
+Array.
+- Item that gets attached to the player's primary weapon slot.
+Need to be a Fire- or Meele Weapon like an Axe.

+### "PrimaryWeaponAttachments"
+Array.
+- List of class names used for the primary weapon.
+These items get attached to the player's primary weapon defined in the "PrimaryWeapon" config.
+Make sure the attachments fit on this weapon.
+If this weapon is a melee weapon it cant fit any attachments!

+### "SecondaryWeapon"
+Array.
+- Item that gets attached to the player's secondary weapon slot.
+Need to be a Fire- or Meele Weapon like an Axe.

+### "SecondaryWeaponAttachments"
+Array.
+- List of class names used for the secondary weapon.
+These items get attached to the player's secondary weapon defined in the "SecondaryWeapon" config.
+Make sure the attachments fit on this weapon.
+If this weapon is a melee weapon it cant fit any attachments!

+### "ApplyEnergySources"
+Bool.
+- 0 = Nothing happens here.
+- 1 = All gear items with that the player character spawned get a V9 batterie when they can fit and need one,

+### "SetRandomHealth"
+Bool.
+- 0 = All the gear items with that the player spawns are in a pristine condition.
+- 1 = All the gear items with that the player character spawned are in a random condition.

 # Raw file